AgileRL/AgileRL/multiturn_grpo_ppo_tutorial_plan.md

 - Optional companion benchmark script section showing two command invocations and expected outputs.

 ### Why This Works
-It aligns directly with the current multiturn training implementation and tests (already validating `LLMPPO`, `LLMReinforce`, and `GRPO` in multiturn mode), so readers learn the real production path rather than a synthetic demo.
+It aligns directly with the current multiturn training implementation and tests (already validating `LLMPPO`, `LLMREINFORCE`, and `GRPO` in multiturn mode), so readers learn the real production path rather than a synthetic demo.